silicontwin/arborist-api/README.md

 - Set the new virtual environment as the Python interpreter in your IDE
 - `source env/bin/activate` - Activate the virtual environment
 - `pip install -r requirements.txt` - Install the Python dependencies listed in `requirements.txt`
+- `pip list` - List the installed Python packages
+- `deactivate` - Deactivate the virtual environment
+- `source env/bin/activate` - Reactivate the virtual environment)the freshly installed packages should now be available
 - `uvicorn main:app --reload` - Run the FastAPI server

 ---